 For 2019/20 fees please refer to our fees page.

 If you're thinking of studying a master's or doctoral degree you could be eligible for a loan from the Government to help you study.

 For additional help with financing your studies, UCLan offers a range of Postgraduate scholarships, studentships, bursaries and the Alumni loyalty discount.

 Staff involved in teaching the programme are Chartered members of associated professional bodies such as the RIBA.
 They will endeavour to provide assistance in opening up opportunities to network with regional bodies appropriate to your study programme.

 Practical work is carried out within our extensive and very well equipped studios and workshops.
 A programme of guest lecturers, visits to exhibitions and UK cities, workshops, manufacturers, and opportunities to study abroad further broaden, support and enhance the environment within which you will study.

 A special feature of the MA programme is the blend of practice and theory which underpins the student projects.
-As a student on an MA course in the School of Art Design and Performance you will belong to a large and varied postgraduate design community.
+As a student on an MA course in the School of Art Design and Fashion you will belong to a large and varied postgraduate design community.
 You will study some core modules alongside students from other design disciplines and through this participation in a common programme; you will experience a strong sense of community, sharing of knowledge and access to a wide range of staff skills and resources.